Kota Stone

 The greenish-blue and brown colours of this stone contribute to its popularity.
 Other colors are black, pink, grey, and beige.
 When used for building, the stone is mainly used for exteriors, but will also work when used for interiors.

 Limitations

 Kota stone flakes, however, periodic polishing using polishing wax can eliminate this phenomenon.
-Since it is limestone, it is not resistant to acid and alkali.
+Since it is limestone, it is not resistant to acid or alkali.
 The stone is used throughout India, especially in government offices & institutions.
 It is a naturally available, fine-grained variety of limestone originating from Ramganj Mandi, Kota, Rajasthan.